 How to test a fuel pressure regulator without gauge?

-Following are the most common methods to test a fuel pressure regulator without gauge:
+The following are the most common methods to test a fuel pressure regulator without a gauge:

 - The first method is to use an OBDII scanner or diagnostic code reader to get actual fuel pressure data.